George R. Fischer: Personal life

 Fischer was born in Susanville, Lassen County, to George August Fischer, a forester with the United States Forest Service, and Ruth Robertson Fischer, a school teacher.
 He was raised in various small towns in northern California, including Alturus, Quincy and Tulelake.
 While in Tulelake, his mother taught school children at the Tule Lake War Relocation Center, and found it more convenient to bring young George along and teach him with the interned Japanese children.
 Fischer soon distinguished himself as the only Caucasian child that was hurling stones at the guards during recess.

 He met his wife, Nancy (Jane) George Fischer while attending Stanford and they were married on June 20, 1961.
-Nancy gave birth to their only child, George Matthew Fischer, on May 9, 1963, while Fischer was stationed at Montezuma Castle National Monument in Arizona.
-George and Nancy lived in Tallahassee, Florida, during his career with the Southeast Archeological Center and Florida State University, and after his retirement.
+They had a son while Fischer was stationed at Montezuma Castle National Monument in Arizona.
+They lived in Tallahassee, Florida during his career with the Southeast Archeological Center and Florida State University and after his retirement.

 He died in Tallahassee, Florida, on May 29, 2016.
-He is survived by his wife and son.